If you're looking at

 1. Wrong homologation spec

-You order a car thinking it's EU-homologated; it turns out to be China-domestic spec with different lighting, different ADAS tuning, different Arabic/Russian/Spanish-language option.
-Fix: we confirm target-market homologation on every quotation, in writing.
+You order a Geely model thinking it's EU-spec.
+It turns out to be China-domestic spec with different lighting, ADAS tuning, language options.
+Fix: homologation spec confirmed in writing on every FOBEV quotation.

 2. Left-hand drive to a right-hand drive market

-It happens more than it should.
-Fix: we list LHD/RHD explicitly in every quote, and flag mismatches before you sign.
+Happens more than it should.
+Fix: LHD/RHD listed explicitly on every quote; mismatches flagged before you sign.

-Your EV arrives.
-The factory shipped it with a China-spec GB/T charging connector.
-Your market uses CCS2 (Europe), CCS1 (North America), or Type 2 AC.
-Fix: we confirm connector standard per unit and arrange factory or dealer-level swap before loading when needed.
+A Geely EV arrives with a GB/T (China) charging port.
+Your market uses CCS2/CCS1/Type 2.
+Fix: connector standard confirmed per unit; factory or dealer-level swap arranged before loading when needed.

-Some China-domestic vehicles ship without the exact documentation a foreign registration office requires.
-Fix: we prepare a market-specific documentation package with every shipment.
+Some China-domestic Geely vehicles ship without exact documentation foreign registration offices require.
+Fix: market-specific documentation package with every shipment.

 5. Software locked to China

-Navigation only shows Chinese maps.
+Navigation shows only Chinese maps.
 Voice assistant speaks only Mandarin.
-Over-the-air updates come from Chinese servers.
-Fix: we confirm global software availability, and for markets where the manufacturer doesn't provide it, we flag the limitation in writing before you order.
+OTA updates from Chinese servers.
+Fix: global software availability confirmed per model; limitations flagged before order.

 7. Customer expectation mismatch

 Your local customer expects German-brand ride refinement at Chinese-brand price.
-Chinese EVs in 2026 are impressive, but the ride tuning, cabin acoustics, and specific German-ness of a German car isn't there.
-Fix: manage expectations with accurate demo drives before the sale.
+Geely in 2026 is impressive, but specific ride-tuning subtleties aren't consistently at German levels yet.
+Fix: managed expectation-setting; extended demo drives before purchase.

 When you should not buy from us